New Ford Academy

 - How will the setting support my child/young person?

-At New Ford Academy your child will be supported by a wide range of ways according to his/her needs.
+At New Ford Academy your child will be supported by a wide range of ways according to their needs.

-- Assessment for learning informs us about your child's targets and where he/she will move to, on their own personal learning journey.
+Assessment for learning informs us about your child's targets and where they will move to, on their own personal learning journey.
 The teaching will be differentiated to meet their needs, whilst at the same time expectations will ensure that there is challenge, so that your child will make progress.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?